cally spooner

 2015 THE ANTI-CLIMAX CLIMAX, Bielefelder Kunstverein, Bielefeld, DE

-2015 About a Work #2, ZERO…, Milan
+2015 About a Work #2, ZERO…, Milan, IT

 2014 The Overall OOOOH, Kunstverein Langenhagen, Hannover, DE